“Success is where preparation and opportunity meet.”

 The Cost of Cashing Out

-Many people consider their 401(k)s or IRAs to be their “savings.”
-But qualified retirement plans aren't liquid and make poor piggy banks.
+Many people consider their 401(k) or IRA to be their “savings.”
+Yet qualified retirement plans aren't liquid and make poor piggy banks.
 You'll pay penalties and income tax, which can gobble up nearly half of any withdrawals!
-In 2010, Americans paid $5.8 billion in penalties alone by tapping $58 billion in retirement funds before they were supposed to.
+It's estimated that collectively, Americans lose $5.7 billion each year in early withdrawal fees.

 Borrowing 401(k) monies for allowable reasons (such as a home down payment) is also deceptively expensive due to the tax treatment.
-You’ll have to replace those before-tax contributions with after-tax dollars, which means you can add your tax bracket rate onto the cost of the loan!
+Your clients will have to replace those before-tax contributions with after-tax dollars, which means they can add their tax bracket rate onto the cost of the loan!

 If your dollars are locked up in typical assets, you have no liquidity.

 When your clients have a solid, liquid asset such as life insurance cash value, they can leave that asset intact, and easily borrow against it.
 This leaves clients with their original savings plus access to cash for their neighbor's car, their child's tuition, or the investment that will pay healthy returns.
 Best yet, their savings will keep growing, off-setting some of the interest costs.
 (Your clients may even be able to use their policy cash value to obtain a bank loan at an even lower interest rate!)